netdata/netdata/packaging/installer/methods/manual.md

 ### CentOS / RHEL 8.x

-For CentOS / RHEL 8.x a lot of development packages have moved out into thwi own separate repositories.
+For CentOS / RHEL 8.x a lot of development packages have moved out into their own separate repositories.
 Some other dependeicies are either missing completely or have to be sourced by 3rd-parties.